Jordan Poyer: Buffalo Bills (second stint)

 On August 27, 2025, Poyer signed with the Buffalo Bills' practice squad.
 Following Damar Hamlin being placed on injured reserve, Poyer was elevated to the active roster against the Atlanta Falcons in week 6.
 He was signed to the active roster on October 28.
+Becoming a starter once more, Poyer served as a mentor to fellow safeties Cole Bishop and Jordan Hancock, helping his younger teammates improve over the season.
+In the 2025 season, Poyer finished with a half-sack, 70 total tackles, one interception, and three passes defended.